mdj0025/2210-hands-on/generics/README.md

 1. Compile `GenericsB` and notice that there are now no warnings -- the code is type-safe.

 	- Again, make sure you understand why this last step was necessary to ensure type-safety.

+1. Submit `GenericsB.java` to Hands-On: Generics (Generics B) in Vocareum to record your progress.
+Note that you will not be awarded full credit unless your submission compiles without warnings and errors.